 - 2018: Celebrating Healthy Relationships

 - 2017: Celebrating 20 Years of NCALL

 - 2014: Spotlight on Teen Dating Violence

 - 2012: General Report

 View our quarterly CCR Bulletin, Transformative, and our CCR Toolkit on our Coordinated Community Response page.

 Several times each year, we release an educational journal examining pertinent topics to the anti-violence movement.
 Explore the Coalition Chronicles educational journal on our Education and Training page to learn more about a range of topics relevant to this work!

-View our Domestic Violence Homicide Response Plan: A Toolkit for Domestic Violence Programs (Homicide Response Plan Toolkit, for short) and our Annual Homicide Reports on our Homicide Prevention page.
+View our Domestic Violence Homicide Response Plan: A Toolkit for Domestic Violence Programs (Homicide Response Plan Toolkit, for short), and our Annual Homicide Reports on our Homicide Reports & Response page.